Kurzdor/wotmods-public/README.md

 - [Battle Equipment](./battleEquipment/): Show current equipment preset in battle
 - [Elite Levels Remover](./elitelevelsremover/): Visually removes Elite Levels (i.e. Prestige) system from every possible place in game
 - [Extended Zoom Switcher](./extendedzoomswitcher/): Quick extended zoom switcher by hotkey
+- [Free XP Helper](./freexphelper/): Helper for free XP exchange window to prevent exchanging XP for non-fully researched or progressed vehicles
 - [Presence](./presence/): Show extended game status in Discord RPC
 - [Outlining Colors](./outliningcolors/): Change outlining and fill colors when pointing at the tank
 - [Serial Number Changer](./serialnumberchanger/): Change your serial number to any value: from any value to frags count or current MoE percent